Lancelot39/kunzhou.github.io/index.md

 # Kun Zhou

 I am a PHD student at School of Information, Renmin University of China, under the supervision of Wayne Xin Zhao and Ji-Rong Wen.
-My research interests are in natural language processing (NLP), information retrival (IR) and machine learning (ML), with focuses on representation learning for recommendation system, dialog system and their applications in real-world scenarios.
+My research interests are in natural language processing (NLP), information retrival (IR) and machine learning (ML), with focuses on conversational recommender system (CRS), representation learning and their applications in real-world scenarios.
 I obtained my master degree from Peking University, and bachelor from Hohai University.

 Email: francis_kun_zhou@163.com

 ## News

-My one long paper is accepted by AAAI2021!!!
+Our one long paper is accepted by WWW2021!!!
 Thanks for my co-authors' help!

-My two long papers are accepted by Coling2020!!!
+Our one long paper is accepted by ECIR2021!!!
 Thanks for my co-authors' help!

 ## Publications

+#### A Novel Macro-Micro Fusion Network for User Representation Learning on Mobile Apps (WWW2021 Research Track long paper)
+Shuqing Bian, Xin Zhao, Kun Zhou, Xu Chen, Jing Cai, Yancheng He, Xingji Luo and Ji-Rong Wen

+#### Content Selection Network for Document-grounded Retrieval-based Chatbots	(ECIR2021 long paper)
+Yutao Zhu, Jian-Yun Nie, Kun Zhou, Pan Du and Zhicheng Dou

 #### Neural Sentence Ordering Based on Constraint Graphs (AAAI2021)
 Yutao Zhu, Kun Zhou, Jian-Yun Nie, Shengchao Liu, Zhicheng Dou